gvwilson/thirdbit/_posts/2017/2017-10-08-discovery-three-and-out.md

 But that dream died halfway through the third episode, bludgeoned to death by one poorly-lit shot after another of eviscerated corpses.
 Torn flesh,
-protruding ribs---this isn't what I want my 10-year-old to see right before bedtime.
+protruding ribs—this isn't what I want my 10-year-old to see right before bedtime.

 Whoever you are,
 I want you to know that I'm really disappointed in you.